 Recognizing these sensitive periods is vital because, not only must we observe and facilitate, but we should be careful not to get in the way.
 Dr. Montessori believed this would “warp” the child's being and affect them through their adulthood.

 ***Ages are approximations.
 Children may enter these sensitive periods before or after these ages and the sensitive periods can be slightly shorter or longer than stated.***

 Montessori sensitive periods

 Around this age, babies start to notice the people around them eating delicious and interesting foods.
 Parents see their babies smacking their lips at food and showing other signs of readiness.

-Parents can take advantage of this sensitive period by providing their baby the opportunity to touch and taste foods with a variety of textures and flavors.
+Parents can take advantage of this sensitive period by providing their babies the opportunity to touch and taste foods with a variety of textures and flavors.

 Movement (0-12 months)

 Seemingly random movements become coordinated as they learn how to coordinate many small and large muscle movements.
 During the first year of life, babies progress from involuntary flailing of their limbs all the way to proficiently crawling, then onto the amazing feat of walking upright.

 While children develop new gross motor skills well beyond the first year of life, no greater progress occurs so rapidly than during this time frame.
 This is why it is so critical to allow babies freedom of movement and to provide opportunities to help them meet their gross motor goals.